Bacteria and micro-organisms involved in water treatment

 The colonization of a medium by the necessary bacteria and microorganisms required for depollution generally takes between 4 and 8 weeks.
 Once again, it is the temperature that has the greatest impact on this growth time.

-There are solutions to reduce this time to about a week, through seeding with selected and multiplied bacteria.
-There are two main advantages here:
+There are some solutions to reduce this delay to about a week, thanks to the seeding with selected and multiplied bacteria.
+There are two major benefits here:

 • Reduce the start-up time of a wastewater treatment plant